weezyiswain/plantpropagation-app/replit.md

-# PlantProp - Smart Plant Propagation Guide
+# plantpropagationguide.com - Smart Plant Propagation Guide

 ## Overview

-PlantProp is a web application that helps users determine the optimal time and method to propagate their plants.
+plantpropagationguide.com is a web application that helps users determine the optimal time and method to propagate their plants.
 The application provides personalized propagation recommendations based on user inputs including plant type, growing zone, maturity level, and growing environment.
 It features a comprehensive plant database with detailed propagation instructions, success rates, and care guidelines tailored to different hardiness zones and seasonal timing.

 ## User Preferences